Former Staff

 Charu completed her M.S in Food Science and Technology in 2020 at the Iowa State University.
 During her Masters she worked with pea protein concentrate and amaranth.
 Then she worked for a startup as a researcher for 2 years, where she helped in developing wireless sensors to monitor cell growth.
 She joined Ismail lab in 2022 as a researcher but later decided to pursue her Ph.D. under Prof. Ismail instead.
 In Charu's free time, she enjoys watching movies, and traveling.

-Sungil Ferreira, B. Eng, PhD, Postdoctoral Researcher, [email protected]
+Sungil Ferreira, B. Eng, PhD, Former Postdoctoral Researcher, [email protected]

 Sungil Ferreira